Magasin III Jaffa

 The museum is one of Europe’s leading institutions for contemporary art.
 Magasin III believes in the ability of art to challenge and inspire people and society.
 Since 1987, Magasin III has presented world-class exhibitions and continues to fortify its collection, which holds works by leading artists.
 Recent highlight exhibitions in Stockholm include Tom Friedman, Katarina Grosse, Tony Oursler, Mika Rottenberg, Ai Weiwei, Andrea Zittel and Gunnel Wåhlstrand.

 About Magasin III Jaffa

 Magasin III Jaffa is an exhibition space, a permanent satellite established by Magasin III Museum for Contemporary Art from Stockholm, Sweden.
 Magasin III Jaffa’s diverse program features both local and international contemporary artists.
-Since 2018, Magasin III Jaffa has presented solo exhibitions by Haim Steinbach, Shiela Hicks, Cosima von Bonin and Tal R. The space is located on 34 Olei Zion, in a residential neighborhood rich with history and cultural diversity, that borders with Jaffa’s famous flea market.
+Since opening at 2018, Magasin III Jaffa has presented solo exhibitions by Haim Steinbach, Shiela Hicks, Cosima von Bonin and Tal R. The space is located on 34 Olei Zion, in a residential neighborhood rich with history and cultural diversity, that borders with Jaffa’s famous flea market.
 Magasin III Jaffa’s unique architecture enables passersby to view the exhibitions from the outside, day and night.